 After all, delivering a “net-zero” society by 2050 is arguably the most important long-term challenge of our lifetimes.
 With COP26 rapidly approaching, its time to make bolder NDC commitments – and back these up with the capacity to act.

 We would like to thank several operators, NOCs and governments, and the World Bank, the EU Commission, for inspiring some of our thinking.
+We would also like to thank the Earth Observation Group at Colorado School of Mines for developing the Nightfire algorithm that underpins this work.
 Any errors or omissions are, however, our own.